synacl/reptiviro/README.md

 ## ReptiViro

 An Arduino based Reptile Environment controller.
-Seperate day and night control of temperature using a under tank heat pad (UTH) and lighting using a 5050 RGB LED strip.
-LCD display of target surface temperature, current relative humidity, and actual surface temperature.
+Seperate day and night control of temperature using a Solid State Realy to control an Under Tank Heater (UTH).
+Day (Yellow Glow) & Night (Purple) lighting using a 5050 RGB LED strip.
+LCD display of (A)mbient temperature relative (H)umidity, target surface temperature and actual (U) surface temp.

 ## Motivation